 Photogrammetry, image overlap, and camera settings

+Now that you’ve done your ground control and flown your drone, it’s time to turn those aerial images into a useable worksite model.
 When it comes to the images themselves, there are a few technical specifications they must meet in order to be stitched together to create a survey.

 Drone imagery is the foundation for a survey.
 These photos and their corresponding positional information are stitched together using the science of photogrammetry.